Samsung Galaxy A42 5G

 The Samsung Galaxy A42 5G (also known as Samsung Galaxy M42 5G in some countries) is a mid-range Android smartphone developed by Samsung Electronics as part of its A series line.
-The phone was announced on 2 September 2020 during Samsung's virtual "Life Unstoppable" event, and first released on 11 November 2020 as a successor to the Galaxy A41.
+The phone was announced on 2 September 2020 during Samsung's virtual “Life Unstoppable” event, and first released on 11 November 2020 as a successor to the Galaxy A41.
 The phone comes pre-installed with Android 10 and Samsung's custom One UI 2.5 software overlay that can be updated to Android 13 with One UI 5.0.
-It was rebranded as 'Samsung Galaxy M42 5G' in India and launched in the M series lineup on 1 May 2021.
+It was rebranded as the 'Samsung Galaxy M42 5G' in India and launched in the M series line-up on 1 May 2021.

 Specifications

 Hardware

 The Galaxy A42 5G is equipped with a Qualcomm Snapdragon 750G chipset.
 It has 128 GB of storage and 4, 6 or 8 GB of RAM, as well as a hybrid slot for dual Nano SIM and microSDXC cards.

 The phone has a 6.6-inch HD+ Super AMOLED display, with a screen-to-body ratio of 84.3% and an aspect ratio of 20:9.
 Like its predecessor, there is an in-display optical fingerprint scanner.

 The battery capacity is 5000 mAh, and fast charging is supported at up to 15 W.

 Available color options are Prism Dot Black, Prism Dot White and Prism Dot Gray.